hkravtsov/hla/README.md

     - unlimited - any user can join the conversation.

 There are two kind of roles: chat administrator and chat member.
-Administrators can drop the messages into the conversation, chart members can react on the posted messages only.
+Administrators can drop the messages into the conversation, chat members can react on the posted messages only.

 ##### 2.1.2.1.
 Private chatting room

 Private chatting room is created by users.
 A user creates a private chatting room is the chat administrator.
 Invited users are chat members and can react on the post in the chat.
-Any member of the chat can get the administrative privileges granted by the chart creator.
+Any member of the chat can get the administrative privileges granted by the chat creator.

 ##### 2.1.2.2.
 Public chatting room